 The aim is to improve the quality of life in Catford town centre and meet the demands of a constantly growing and changing area.
 This means more homes in safe and welcoming places, with access to jobs and training.

 It’s a long-term plan, but things are already changing.
-Work is underway on a new three-screen cinema with a bar, food court and music recording studios set to open in the shopping centre in spring.
+Work is underway on a new three-screen cinema with a bar, food court and music recording studios set to open in the shopping centre in summer.
 Film set builders, Supersets have moved into the derelict depot on Thomas Lane and Lewisham Council is also in negotiation with some exciting tenants for other vacant spaces including the Brookdale Club, units in the shopping centre and on Rushey Green.